 After the Handfasting the minister offers a Wedding Prayer.
 He will remove the bands after the prayer.

 The Wine Box can accommodate a bottle of wine and two letters.
-Some boxes will also include space for two wine glasses.
+You may also include two wine glasses.
 Prior to the wedding ceremony each of you will write a love letter to the other, expressing your thoughts about what it is that has drawn you to each other and why you have chosen one another as your marriage partner.
 The only “rule” to note in preparing your love letter is to let your heart speak.
 No one but the two of you will ever read or hear what you say.
 This is a private and the most intimate expression of your sentiments to each other.
 Bring the wine box to the ceremony.
 It should be placed on a small stand or table, suitably decorated for the wedding.
 The box should be open with the wine bottle standing next to it.
 After the exchange of your vows and rings you will be invited by the Officiant to place your love letters in the box, along with the bottle of wine.
 It will be closed and locked until it is opened, either at your fifth wedding anniversary or earlier if circumstances warrant.
-Ask us about engraved Wine Boxes.

-Officiant: This box/case was made/crafted with great attention to detail.
+Minister: This box was crafted with great attention to detail.
 It contains a bottle of wine (and two glasses).
-In a moment you will each add to the box/case the love letter you have written to each other.
+In a moment you will each add to the box the love letter you have written to each other.
 The letters describe the qualities you have found in one another, the reasons you fell in love, and your reasons for choosing to marry.

 The letters are sealed in individual envelopes and neither of you has seen what the other has written.
 You are creating your very own romantic time capsule to be opened on the fifth anniversary of your wedding.